opendatahub-io/opendatahub.io/src/content/docs/quick-installation-new-operator.md

    Click `Home` then `Projects`, select "opendatahub" project, in the `Workloads` tab to view enabled compoenents.
 These should be running.
    ![Verify Status](../assets/img/pages/docs/quick-installation-new-operator/verify-install.png "Verify Status")

+### Open Data Hub Dashboard

+The data scientists and other users will most likely use the Open Data Hub features through Open Data Hub Dashboard.
+Its URL can be found in Menu > Networking > Routes, Project `opendatahub`, the Location colum of the `odh-dashboard` route.

 ### Dependencies

 - to use "kserve" component, users are required to install two operators via OperatorHub before enable it in DataScienceCluster CR